Tesla, Inc. (NASDAQ:TSLA) Shares Sold by Leonard Rickey Investment Advisors P.L.L.C.

-Leonard Rickey Investment Advisors P.L.L.C. lessened its holdings in Tesla, Inc. (NASDAQ:TSLA – Free Report) by 5.9% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 2,070 shares of the electric vehicle producer’s stock after selling 129 shares during the period.
-Leonard Rickey Investment Advisors P.L.L.C.’s holdings in Tesla were worth $542,000 as of its most recent filing with the Securities & Exchange Commission.
+Leonard Rickey Investment Advisors P.L.L.C. reduced its position in shares of Tesla, Inc. (NASDAQ:TSLA – Free Report) by 5.9% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 2,070 shares of the electric vehicle producer’s stock after selling 129 shares during the period.
+Leonard Rickey Investment Advisors P.L.L.C.’s holdings in Tesla were worth $542,000 at the end of the most recent quarter.

-A number of other large investors also recently bought and sold shares of the business.
-Alpha Paradigm Partners LLC acquired a new position in shares of Tesla during the 3rd quarter worth approximately $27,000.
-Mendota Financial Group LLC increased its holdings in Tesla by 3,733.3% in the 2nd quarter.
-Mendota Financial Group LLC now owns 115 shares of the electric vehicle producer’s stock worth $30,000 after acquiring an additional 112 shares in the last quarter.
-Annapolis Financial Services LLC raised its position in Tesla by 2,050.0% during the second quarter.
-Annapolis Financial Services LLC now owns 129 shares of the electric vehicle producer’s stock worth $34,000 after acquiring an additional 123 shares during the period.
-GW&K Investment Management LLC purchased a new position in Tesla during the first quarter valued at $30,000.
-Finally, St. Johns Investment Management Company LLC grew its position in shares of Tesla by 451.9% in the first quarter.
-St. Johns Investment Management Company LLC now owns 149 shares of the electric vehicle producer’s stock valued at $31,000 after purchasing an additional 122 shares during the period.
-Institutional investors and hedge funds own 41.87% of the company’s stock.
+Several other hedge funds have also made changes to their positions in TSLA.
+MidWestOne Financial Group Inc. lifted its stake in shares of Tesla by 3.3% in the 1st quarter.
+MidWestOne Financial Group Inc. now owns 472 shares of the electric vehicle producer’s stock valued at $509,000 after purchasing an additional 15 shares during the last quarter.
+Astoria Portfolio Advisors LLC. raised its holdings in Tesla by 2.8% in the 2nd quarter.
+Astoria Portfolio Advisors LLC. now owns 1,387 shares of the electric vehicle producer’s stock valued at $385,000 after buying an additional 38 shares during the period.
+AFG Fiduciary Services Limited Partnership lifted its position in Tesla by 1.3% in the second quarter.
+AFG Fiduciary Services Limited Partnership now owns 3,092 shares of the electric vehicle producer’s stock valued at $870,000 after buying an additional 40 shares during the last quarter.
+Everett Harris & Co.
+CA increased its position in shares of Tesla by 1.4% during the second quarter.
+Everett Harris & Co.
+CA now owns 2,967 shares of the electric vehicle producer’s stock valued at $777,000 after acquiring an additional 40 shares during the last quarter.
+Finally, LVW Advisors LLC lifted its holdings in shares of Tesla by 2.6% in the 2nd quarter.
+LVW Advisors LLC now owns 1,641 shares of the electric vehicle producer’s stock worth $430,000 after acquiring an additional 42 shares during the last quarter.
+Hedge funds and other institutional investors own 41.87% of the company’s stock.

-In other Tesla news, CFO Vaibhav Taneja sold 4,000 shares of the firm’s stock in a transaction that occurred on Friday, October 6th.
-The shares were sold at an average price of $253.98, for a total transaction of $1,015,920.00.
-Following the sale, the chief financial officer now owns 104,716 shares of the company’s stock, valued at $26,595,769.68.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In other Tesla news, CFO Vaibhav Taneja sold 4,000 shares of the business’s stock in a transaction that occurred on Friday, October 6th.
-The stock was sold at an average price of $253.98, for a total value of $1,015,920.00.
-Following the completion of the sale, the chief financial officer now owns 104,716 shares in the company, valued at $26,595,769.68.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Also, SVP Xiaotong Zhu sold 2,500 shares of the company’s stock in a transaction on Tuesday, August 1st.
-The shares were sold at an average price of $266.34, for a total transaction of $665,850.00.
-Following the completion of the sale, the senior vice president now owns 60,438 shares of the company’s stock, valued at approximately $16,097,056.92.
+In related news, SVP Andrew D. Baglino sold 10,500 shares of Tesla stock in a transaction that occurred on Thursday, July 27th.
+The stock was sold at an average price of $268.23, for a total value of $2,816,415.00.
+Following the sale, the senior vice president now directly owns 66,834 shares in the company, valued at $17,926,883.82.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+In other news, SVP Xiaotong Zhu sold 1,065 shares of the business’s stock in a transaction that occurred on Wednesday, September 6th.
+The shares were sold at an average price of $249.62, for a total value of $265,845.30.
+Following the completion of the transaction, the senior vice president now owns 59,540 shares of the company’s stock, valued at $14,862,374.80.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, SVP Andrew D. Baglino sold 10,500 shares of the company’s stock in a transaction that occurred on Thursday, July 27th.
+The shares were sold at an average price of $268.23, for a total transaction of $2,816,415.00.
+Following the transaction, the senior vice president now directly owns 66,834 shares in the company, valued at approximately $17,926,883.82.
 The disclosure for this sale can be found here.
-Insiders sold a total of 49,565 shares of company stock worth $12,563,110 over the last 90 days.
-20.90% of the stock is owned by insiders.
+Insiders sold a total of 49,565 shares of company stock valued at $12,563,110 in the last ninety days.
+Insiders own 20.90% of the company’s stock.

 Tesla, Inc designs, develops, manufactures, leases, and sells electric vehicles, and energy generation and storage systems in the United States, China, and internationally.
 It operates in two segments, Automotive, and Energy Generation and Storage.
 The Automotive segment offers electric vehicles, as well as sells automotive regulatory credits; and non-warranty after-sales vehicle, used vehicles, retail merchandise, and vehicle insurance services.